OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 **Troubleshooting**

-Please pay attention, in order to use the modules in Needle.
-You might have to install its dependencies by using this command in Neelde.
+In order to use the modules in Needle, you may have to install its dependencies.
+Use this command in Needle:

 ```
 use device/dependency_installer